mounikaperi/java-spring-projects/README.md

     	- On Contrast, returning an Optional is a clear statement in the API that there might not be a value
      	- Another advantage of Optional s that you can use a functional programming style with ifPresent() and the other methods rather than needing an if statement.

+Using Streams:

+	- An stream in Java is a sequence of data.
+ 	- A stream pipeline consists of the operations that run on a stream to produce a result.
+  	- With streams, the data isn't generated upfront.
+It is created when needed.
+   	- This is an example of lazy evalutation, which delays execution until necessary.
+    	- In functional programming, these are called stream operations.
+Just like with the assembly line, operations occur in a pipeline.
+     	- Someone has to start and end the work, and there can be any number of stations in between.
+      	- There are three parts to a stream pipeline
+       		Source: Where the stream comes from
+	 	Intermediate Operations: Transforms the stream into another one.
+There can be as few or as many intermediate operations as you would like.
+Since streams use lazy evaluation, the intermediate operations do not run unril the terminal operation runs.
+   		Terminal Operation: Produces a result.
+Since streams can be used only once, the stream is no longer valid after a terminal operation completes.